Amnesty International: 1970s–1980s

-1980s

-By 1980, Amnesty International was drawing more criticism from governments.
-The Soviet Union alleged that Amnesty International conducted espionage, the Moroccan government denounced it as a defender of lawbreakers, and the Argentinian government banned Amnesty International's 1983 annual report.

-Throughout the 1980s, Amnesty International continued to campaign against torture, and on behalf of prisoners of conscience.
-New issues emerged, including extrajudicial killings, military, security and police transfers, political killings, and disappearances.

-Towards the end of the decade, the growing number of refugees worldwide became a focus for Amnesty International.
-While many of the world's refugees of the time had been displaced by war and famine, in adherence to its mandate, Amnesty International concentrated on those forced to flee because of the human rights violations it was seeking to prevent.
-It argued that rather than focusing on new restrictions on entry for asylum-seekers, governments were to address the human rights violations which were forcing people into exile.

-Apart from a second campaign on torture during the first half of the decade, two major musical events took place to increase awareness of Amnesty and of human rights (particularly among younger generations) during the mid-to-late-1980s.
+During the mid-to-late-1980s, Amnesty organized two major musical events took place to increase awareness of Amnesty and of human rights.
 The 1986 Conspiracy of Hope tour, which played five concerts in the US, and culminated in a daylong show, featuring some thirty-odd acts at Giants Stadium, and the 1988 Human Rights Now! world tour.
 Human Rights Now!, which was timed to coincide with the 40th anniversary of the United Nations' Universal Declaration of Human Rights (UDHR), played a series of concerts on five continents over six weeks.
 Both tours featured some of the most famous musicians and bands of the day.